Data Type Troubleshooting

-The following is a list of common problems that can occur when working with intrinsic data types.
+What follows is a list of problems that can occur when you use intrinsic data types.

 When you use floating-point numbers (Real32, Real64, Real, and Real128), know that they are stored as binary fractions.

 They can hold an accurate quantity only when it is a binary fraction with

 Thus these are accurate values.

 0.15 = 3/20, thus these are approximate values.

 Because of this, you cannot be sure of accurate values as a result of floating-point operations.
 You cannot think that two given values will be equal, although mathematics shows that they are.

 - Select a satisfactory maximum tolerance for the given comparison.
 All values in this range will become equal.

 Toldirectly after the end of the comparison expression.